 |Zoom||Selected by default, this option displays the Zoom level.
 You can click Zoom to open the Zoom dialog box.
 Use this to specify the percentage of magnification that you want to use.|

-To select or deselect any of the options that are available simply right click on the bar and select or deselect your required option.
+So, to select or deselect any of the options that are available simply right click on the bar.
+Just select or deselect your required option.

 Use The Status Bar To Display The Maximum Value In Your Excel Data Set.